lurkny/LinearAlg/README.md

 ### 4: Prerequisites and Dependencies

+The functionality of Armadillo is partly dependent on other libraries:
+OpenBLAS (or standard BLAS) and LAPACK (for dense matrices), as well as ARPACK and SuperLU (for sparse matrices).
+Caveat: only SuperLU versions 5.2.x can be used.
+On macOS, the Accelerate framework can be used for BLAS and LAPACK functions.
+Use of OpenBLAS is strongly recommended on all systems.

 Armadillo 10.x requires a C++ compiler that supports at least the C++11 standard.
 Use Armadillo 9.900 if your compiler only supports the old C++98/C++03 standards.